 “Do you have a problem, friend?”

-I drank my whisky quietly.
+I drank my whiskey quietly.
 Even she seemed surprised at my restraint.
 He turned her back to me.
 I didn’t break eye contact with him.
-He bared his teeth and in my stupidest hour I fell victim to the simplicity of envy.
+He bared his teeth and in my stupidest hour, I fell victim to the simplicity of envy.
 He grabbed her bottom, boasted with her back to me turned with what I could not simply take.
 I walked past him, pulled the glass over his head and kicked him in the back of the knee.
 It hit him unexpectedly.
 I didn’t hit with the bottom of the pint glass.
 I didn’t mean to kill him, just maybe, put him in a half-hour coma…a deep slumber.
 Where he wakes up from his dream.
-The glass shadered.
+The glass shattered.
 He went to the ground and when I saw that he was still twitching, I sat down, drank as much as I could in one go, served myself another one from the bottles in reach of my hands and knocked the transparent liquid back.

-The masochist in me was already looking forward to the blows and my consciousness numbed me to be beaten to pulp, to spare itself from parts of the upcoming pain.
+The masochist in me was already looking forward to the blows and my consciousness numbed me to be beaten to a pulp, to spare itself from parts of the upcoming pain.
 I didn’t respond to the shock on her face.
 She looked pretty even in shock.
 She bent down to Roland, shook him, he made a noise and she asked him if he needed an ambulance.
 He said no and lifted himself up.
 As he stood on his feet, she combed with her fingers his hair for splinters.
 Constrained, air shot out of his nostrils.
 He was turned to me.
 I could see the bull brain working behind his eyes, the imagined run-up taken to push me from the stool and to impale my heart with his horns.
-Before I had never broke a glass over someone’s skull, especially have I never planned to make them angry with such a gesture, I thought more of self defense, because my words were usually enough, but in my defense I lacked time and the patience.
+Before I had never broken glass over someone’s skull, especially have I never planned to make them angry with such a gesture, I thought more of self-defense, because my words were usually enough, but in my defense, I lacked the time and the patience.

 When his hair was glass splinters free, Roland dragged me outside.
 I didn’t really seem In a side alley, he let me go.
 Our fight had no spectators.
 There wasn’t much to see either.
 He hit me.
 I didn’t stand a chance.
 When I laid on the floor and started laughing while he was pushing his legs into me, he stopped for a brief moment and continued.
 It flashed before my eyes every time he kicked me.
-Istruggled with the fainting, but still got to grab his leg.
+I struggled with fainting but still got to grab his leg.
 Roland released his left foot with ease from my grip.
 He followed my defense up twice, then spat on me and left me in a puddle of blood, tears, drool and misery.

 The laughter was gone, the jealousy was gone.
 I was lying on the ground, giggling.
 My nose was bleeding.
 My mouth tasted of blood and my lungs felt like they were filled with nails.
 I was proud for a moment, of what I couldn’t say anymore.
 But that was the problem of foundationless pride, he didn’t stay long to whom, who had time to think.

 Only two minutes later, I regretted my impulsive decision and another five minutes passed and I laid there, ashamed of myself, picked myself up after some time and went straight home.
 I think getting planted on right in the kisser was my compensation for the constant verbally handing out.
 I just couldn’t let it go and proved nothing except that if you wanted it enough, maybe you could get God to come out of heaven and grace you with some left and right fists in your face.
 That the old fart rose from his magical floating throne in heaven was all I wanted to see.
-You should have experience my misery, old heavenly gatekeeper.
+You should have experienced my misery, old heavenly gatekeeper.

 When I left, I said nothing to her.
 I didn’t go back to the bar.
 Roland had won.
 I wish it were different, but I didn’t do it for her, I did this for me.

-“Roland said he really beat the shit out of you” she said the next time.
+“Roland said he really beat the shit out of you,” she said the next time.

-At first I didn’t want to go, but Ätz was on the road with a woman and I wasn’t so keen on tricycles, so a week later I sat here again and let myself in for the ridicule and the embarrassment.
+At first, I didn’t want to go, but Ätz was on the road with a woman and I wasn’t so keen on tricycles, so a week later I sat here again and let myself in for the ridicule and the embarrassment.